 Free self-led visits

 Plan a free self-led visit and organise your day to suit your curriculum needs.
 Explore Richmond Castle, consider why the Normans built here, and imagine what life was like during the medieval period.
-Book our free handling collection when you book your visit, and see if you can identify the differences between how people of different ranks in society lived in the medieval period.
 Download our Teachers' Kit for useful information and learning activity suggestions for before, during and after your trip.

 You can also discover the stories of the conscientious objectors who were imprisoned at the castle during the First World War in the newly reinterpreted exhibition.
 Download the Richmond Castle Cell Block Learning Pack to explore the science behind the conservation and the history of the cell block.Enquire now